jamesjharper/integra8/README.md

 # Say Hello world to Integra8.
 *Draft publish!*
-This crate is *almost ready* for non-alpha release!
+This crate is *99.9% ready* for non-alpha release!

-In its current state, everything *should* work, however, you may encounter the following:
+Work remaining:

-- Bad spelling / nonsense documentation / documentation mistakes
+ [ ] Refactor all crates into single Uber package
-- Missing docs.rs
+ [ ] Use tree formatter as default formatter when not explicitly set [ ] Publish to doc.rs

 Happy Integra8ing!